 THE FIELD TRIPS

 Field trips are one of the most important activities of the Society and participation is the best way to increase one’s knowledge of local plants.
 Most of the trips are for general study and monitoring of the flora and ecology of an area.
 Other trips are led by individuals who specialize in certain groups of plants and their trips are planned accordingly.
-While most trips emphasize plant study, other aspects of natural history are not neglected.
+While most trips emphasize plant study, other aspects of natural history and cultural heritage are not neglected.
 Trip participants are always free to ask questions about anything of interest they see.
 The leader or other members of the group can often supply an answer.

 I would like to thank all trip leaders for their time and effort in supporting the Torrey field programs.